Taiyelolu1/LA-Crime-Analysis/README.md

 # LA Crime Analysis
 This project provides a comprehensive analysis of LAPD crime data from 2020 to 2025.
 It covers key areas including an overview of crime trends, victim demographics, a breakdown of crime patterns, a snapshot of high-incidence factors, and case resolution insights.
-The data used for this project was sourced from DATA.GOV [Crime Data from 2020 to Present](https://catalog.data.gov/dataset/crime-data-from-2020-to-present).
+The data used for this project was sourced from [data.gov](https://catalog.data.gov/dataset/crime-data-from-2020-to-present).
 ## Project Background
 The Los Angeles Police Department (LAPD) serves as the primary law enforcement agency for Los Angeles, California, and is tasked with maintaining public safety, enforcing laws, and preventing crime.
 The department operates through 21 community stations (divisions) distributed across the city.